 The final recorded flight of a B-47 was on 17 June 1986, when a B-47E was flown from the Naval Weapons Center at China Lake, California, to Castle AFB, California, to be put in the air museum there.
 There are at least 15 B-47s that survive on static display, including a spectacular exhibit at the USAF Museum in Dayton, Ohio, but none are still flying.BACK_TO_TOP

 * The total number of B-47s built was 2,042 by Boeing's count.
-The production breakdown was as follows:
+The production breakdown was:

 The B-47 was undeniably successful on its own terms.
-Just as importantly, it led directly to the Boeing B-52, which still survives as an important US military asset, and provided much inspiration for the design of Boeing's KC-135, which survives prominently in Air Force service to this day, and the Boeing 707, the basis for the modern commercial jetliner.
+Just as importantly, it led directly to the Boeing B-52, which still survives as an important US military asset, and provided much inspiration for the design of Boeing's KC-135, which survived prominently in Air Force service into the 21st century, and the Boeing 707, the basis for the modern commercial jetliner.

 * Although I grew up under the approach path to a Strategic Air Command base, I have no recollection of ever seeing a B-47 in flight.
 I do have an oddly vivid boyhood memory of an episode of the "Steve Canyon" TV show, which ran in 1960 or so, in which a B-47 engaged in an attack exercise against the USSR got into trouble: the canopy was damaged by some kids playing with a 0.22 caliber rifle from off-base and cracked in flight, killing the crew via explosive decompression.